Q. How long is the hot air balloon flight?

 Q. How high will we go?

-A. As hot air balloons travel on the wind, you never know where exactly you’re going to land which makes it all the more exciting.
-The pilot will start looking for a suitable landing site after around 45 minutes.
+As hot air balloons travel on the wind, you never know where exactly you’re going to land which makes it all the more exciting.
+The pilot will start looking for a suitable landing site after about 1 hour.
 An ideal field will be free from crop and animals with good access.The retrieval crew will track the balloon on the ground and aim to arrive shortly after landing.
 After the balloon is packed away they will transport you back to your meeting point.

 Q. What is the landing like?